smithers1221/replicatedcc_python/readme.md

 ## __METHODOLOGY__

-In total, I tested 3 different endpoints that provided information on the following:
+In total, I tested 3 different endpoints that provided information on the following: Membership, Markdown and Branches.
--Membership
--Markdown
--Branches

-### Membership:
+### Public Membership:
-Passing in the org name and user, the API returned a 204 or 404 status on whether or not the user was a member of the given org.
+Passing in the org name and user, the API returned a 204 or 404 status on whether or not the user was a public member of the given org.
 There were several scenarios to test:

+		Basecase
-		Basecase: Given the correct org and user, does the API confirm membership?
+		Given the correct org and user, does the API confirm membership?

-		Invalid/Incorrect org with user: Is the API correctly checking membership against a given org and not just across all orgs?
+		Invalid/Incorrect org with user
+		Is the API correctly checking membership against a given org and not just across all orgs?

-		Org with invalid/incorrect user: Given a valid org, is the API correctly checking against its members for the given user?
+		Org with invalid/incorrect user
+		Given a valid org, is the API correctly checking against its members for the given user?

 ### Markdown:
 This API had multiple inputs - comments(to be delivered in json), mode, and repo context.

+		Basecase
+		Given comments in json format, "gfm" or "markdown" mode, and repo context, does the markdown render correctly?

 		Comments
 		The API was robust in handling comments provided as JSON.
 Incorrect markdown syntax did not result in errors or inability to render the markdown.